-The default is "coupled".
-The "uncoupled" formalism is described in Ref.[353] and is much faster than the "coupled" formalism when more than 2 fragments are considered.
-Coupled and uncoupled are equivalent for systems composed of only 2 fragments.
-Uncoupled should only be used if the fragment files are obtained in an FDE calculation (see FDE below).
+The default is "Joint".
+Joint is always recommended.
+The "Disjoint" formalism is described in Ref.[353] and is much faster than the "Joint" formalism when more than 2 fragments are considered.
+Joint and Disjoint are equivalent for systems composed of only 2 fragments.
+Disjoint should only be used if the fragment files are obtained in an FDE calculation (see FDE below).